TABLE OF CONTENTS

 What is a POS System?

-A point of sale system contains both hardware and software that work in tandem to perform many functions beyond the capabilities of outdated cash registers.
+A point of sale system contains both hardware and software that work in tandem to process POS transactions and perform many functions beyond the capabilities of outdated cash registers.
 POS systems are typically comprised of three elements: software, hardware, and payments.
 These components work in unison to not only capture sales, but also make the process more time-efficient.

 As the brains behind point of sale systems, the software enables you to retrieve information about products, sales, inventory, and much more.
 This software is highly customizable and often compatible with third-party software as well, which empowers you to tailor-fit your POS system to meet the exact needs of your business operations.